 Whenever someone says British Columbia, one specific imagine pops in my mind: the never-ending fields of colorful tulips from Agassiz, a location in the Fraser Valley, only one hour away from Vancouver.
-However, since last year, the Tulip Festival moved to a different location, Chilliwack, and I can’t wait to see the tulip extravaganza that 2017 will bring there.
+However, since last year, the Tulip Festival moved to a different location, Chilliwack, and I can’t wait to see the tulip extravaganza that this year will bring there.

 It might not seem like an adventure to see the Tulip Festival, but considering that this was my first encounter with British Columbia, I just had to open with it.
 The scenery is breathtaking, fresh and colorful, a painting that you will only see probably in one other place – Keukenkof Gardens, near Amsterdam.